qiboteam/qibolab/doc/source/tutorials/lab.rst

     )

-Couplers also need to be passed in a different dictionary than the qubits, when instantiating the :class:`qibolab.platform.platform.Platform`
+Couplers also need to be passed in a different dictionary than the qubits, when instantiating the :class:`qibolab.Platform`

 .. note::

-    The platform automatically creates the connectivity graph of the given chip,    using the keys of :class:`qibolab.parameters.TwoQubitContainer` map.
+    The platform automatically creates the connectivity graph of the given chip, using the keys of :class:`qibolab._core.parameters.TwoQubitContainer` map.

 Registering platforms